Schoenoplectus pungens

 Schoenoplectus pungens is a species of flowering plant in the sedge family known as common threesquare, common three-square bulrush and sharp club-rush.
 It is a herbaceous emergent plant that is widespread across much of North and South America as well as Europe, New Zealand and Australia.

 Habitat

 Threesquare is found in open, sun-lit marshes and along the shores of lakes and ponds, in water up to 1 m deep.
 It is resistant to fire.

 Description

 Schoenoplectus pungens is a long-lived perennial herb up to 1.5 m tall.
 The foliage is dark green, rough and dense.
 The small flowers are grouped in dense spikelets, with of 1–7 spikelets on each stem.
 The seeds are brown.

-It is closely related to S. americanus, and many S. pungens specimens have long been misidentified as S. americanus.
+It is closely related to Schoenoplectus americanus, and many Schoenoplectus pungens specimens have long been misidentified as Schoenoplectus americanus.